 When I first came to the United States in 2006 I was not familiar with the 1940’s pin up girls.
 Although I always loved Marilyn Monroe and the classics, I never heard of WWII nose-art and the Alberto Vargas famous pinup girls.
-In 2008 my husband Christian introduced me to the retro style from the 40's and I immediately fell in love with it.
-Having majored in fashion, the Warbird Pinup Girls project felt like a great fit for me and I quickly started getting involved with the styling for Christian’s photo shoots.
+When I met Christian he introduced me to the retro style from the 40's and I immediately fell in love with it.
+Having majored in fashion before, the Warbird Pinup Girls project felt like a great fit for me and I quickly started getting involved with the styling for Christian’s photo shoots.
 I always thought that the women in the 40's were very classy, elegant and graceful and I enjoyed browsing through the vintage shops for great accessories and accents to our pinup looks.
-Being a web and graphic designer, I helped Christian design our calendars and marketing materials.
+Being a web and graphic designer in my profession, I helped Christian design our calendars and marketing materials.
 When working on the Warbird Pinup Girls I always try to recreate these looks as authenticly and accurately as I can.
 Many people still look back to those days and love those classic looks and how we recreated them in our modern images.